jonra/telit-gps/README.md

 To set up the cron job which starts the GNSS data streaming when the RPi is powered up:

 1. Run the `set_up_startup_job.sh` script.
+1. Restart the RPi for the scripts to start.

 To cancel the cron job and stop the automatic execution of the scripts on startup:

 1. Run the `cancel_startup_job.sh` script.
+1. Restart the RPi to stop the `GNSS_to_MQTT.py` execution.

 All the script outputs (stdout and stderr) are logged to `telit.log` file which is located in the RPi user home directory.
 The log is cleared on restart.